kirbman/SIADfinal/README.md

-Bloggin' about that new hawtness
+We're working on bringing the world that new hawtness